firelightrpg/PilotWave/Conflicts.md

 ### Personal Combat

-For Personal combat, up to ten hexes is walking speed and up to 20 +/- Physique, running speed.
+For Personal combat, less than ten hexes is walking speed and 10 or more, running speed.
+You can run up to 20 +/- Physique hexes.
 In Short, Medium and Long scales, these are divided by 10.

 ### Vehicle Combat